mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 	<figcaption>Moving the loupe while glazing is necessary to cover larger shapes evenly.</figcaption>
 </figure>

 I think you can see where I'm going with this.
-If you're painting a shape that falls outside of the loupe it becomes necessary to move it around.
+If you're painting a shape that falls outside of the Zoom loupe it becomes necessary to move it around.
 The problem is, if you begin painting and then try to move the loupe it won't budge.
 For it to move you need to interrupt your watercolor stroke to reposition it, which will leave you with a uneven glaze if you try to continue painting where you left off.

 I'm a heavy user of the watercolor brush so I had to sacrifice zooming in when painting large shapes because of this.
 Requiring extra time with the pencil to [clean up contours and mistakes]({{ site.url }}{% post_url /mastering-paper/2014-04-21-drawing-faces %}#refining-the-contours).